Lymah123/js-project-webpage-color-changing/README.md

 - D17.
 I read docs about CSS and JavaScript for webdev.
 - D18.
-I had a Google Meet on form handling with one of my mentors for Backend.
+I had a Google Meet on form handling with one of my mentors for the backend.
 - D19.
-I read a blog post on backend from beginner to advance level and how to get started effecteively.
+I read a blog post on the backend, from beginner to advanced level, and how to get started effectively.